Boxing: Stance

 The modern boxing stance differs substantially from the typical boxing stances of the 19th and early 20th centuries.
 The modern stance has a more upright vertical-armed guard, as opposed to the more horizontal, knuckles-facing-forward guard adopted by early 20th century hook users such as Jack Johnson.

-In a fully upright stance, the boxer stands with the legs shoulder-width apart and the rear foot a half-step in front of the lead man.
+Upright stance – In a fully upright stance, the boxer stands with the legs shoulder-width apart and the rear foot a half-step in front of the lead man.
 Right-handed or orthodox boxers lead with the left foot and fist (for most penetration power).
 Both feet are parallel, and the right heel is off the ground.
 The lead (left) fist is held vertically about six inches in front of the face at eye level.
 The rear (right) fist is held beside the chin and the elbow tucked against the ribcage to protect the body.
 The chin is tucked into the chest to avoid punches to the jaw which commonly cause knock-outs and is often kept slightly off-center.
 Wrists are slightly bent to avoid damage when punching and the elbows are kept tucked in to protect the ribcage.

-Some boxers fight from a crouch, leaning forward and keeping their feet closer together.
+Crouching stance – Some boxers fight from a crouch, leaning forward and keeping their feet closer together.
 The stance described is considered the "textbook" stance and fighters are encouraged to change it around once it's been mastered as a base.
 Case in point, many fast fighters have their hands down and have almost exaggerated footwork, while brawlers or bully fighters tend to slowly stalk their opponents.
 In order to retain their stance boxers take 'the first step in any direction with the foot already leading in that direction.'